rolkra/rolkra.github.io/_posts/2021-5-25-r-package-10-min.md

 ### Step 3: Build package

-Simply press the `Install and Restart` Button in the Git-Tab (upper right pane)
+Simply press the `Install and Restart` button in the Git-Tab (upper right pane)

-After a while, you new package {hello} is build and ready to use!
+After a while, your new package {hello} is built and ready to use!

 ![install](../images/r-package-install.png)

-### Step 4: Add Documentation
+### Step 4: Add documentation

-To add a documentation to your function, open the file `R/hello.R`, go to the top of the function and select `Code > Insert Roxygen Skeleton` from the menu
+To add a documentation to your function, open the file `R/hello.R`, go to the top of the function and select `Code > Insert Roxygen Skeleton` from the menu.

 Your function now looks like this: